 The correct timing of scouting for western bean cutworm can be refined using either pheromone traps near corn fields or a developmental model that predicts moth emergence.
 While both tactics may assist in scouting timing, they cannot be used to determine the need for a responsive management tactic.
 Scouting timing should be focused on the corn developmental stage at mid-June through July.
-The female prefers to deposit her eggs on plants that are just about to tassel.
-While oviposition in some years can occur on whorl stage corn, the larvae do not survive feeding on vegetative tissue alone and need reproductive tissue or pollen to complete development.
+The female western bean cutworm moth prefers to deposit her eggs on plants that are just about to tassel.
+While oviposition in some years can occur on whorl-stage corn, the larvae do not survive feeding on vegetative tissue alone and need to consume plant reproductive tissue or pollen to complete their development.

 Sampling consists of counting the number of egg masses or small larvae on 20 consecutive plants, in five locations throughout the field due to oviposition being random across the field.
-Continue scouting on a five-day schedule until the oviposition period is complete.
+Scouting should be continued on a five-day schedule until the oviposition period is complete.
 In years with extreme growth stage variability across the field, oviposition in the field may occur over a longer period.

-If the risk of mycotoxins is minimal and the major concern is direct injury, then an economic threshold of 5 to 8% (five to eight plants out of 100) of the plants infested with egg masses or small larvae should be used.
-In areas where mycotoxins are a concern, the lower 5% of the plant infested should be used.
+If the risk of mycotoxins is minimal and the major concern is direct injury, then an economic threshold of 5 to 8 percent of the plants infested with egg masses or small larvae should be used.
+In areas where mycotoxins are a concern, the lower economic threshold of 5 percent infested plants should be used.
 In addition, the economic threshold in this situation is additive.
-For example, if the infestation rate is 2% for the first sampling, and five days later the second sampling found 3% of the plants were infested, then the threshold would be reached (2% + 3% = 5%).
-Additionally, if mycotoxins are a concern, the addition of a fungicide with the insecticide applied at R1 is recommend.
+For example, if the infestation rate is 2 percent for the first sampling, and five days later the second sampling found 3 percent of the plants were infested, then the threshold would be reached (2% + 3% = 5%).
+Additionally, if mycotoxins are a concern, the addition of a fungicide with the insecticide applied at R1 is recommended.